Fuel pumps at South Bank Marina. Triple-filtered ultra-low sulfur diesel and ethanol-free gasoline is available.

 Marinas in the Turks and Caicos typically provide either ultra-low sulfur diesel, or low sulfur diesel, depending on the site.
 Gasoline or petrol is typically ethanol-free in the larger marinas, yet some smaller sites only have typical automotive gasoline, which would contain ethanol.
 The upscale marinas in the Turks and Caicos usually have high quality and clean fuels.

 When fuel is being purchased by the ton, every cent matters.
-Efforts are being made to allow for duty-free purchasing of fuel for vessels that will be departing the Turks and Caicos.
+Efforts are being made to allow for duty-free purchasing of fuel for international vessels that will be departing the Turks and Caicos.

 Bunker Fuel in the Turks and Caicos